WELCOME TO OUR SPECIAL EDIT

 The little one was intrigued.

-But it wasn’t because of the way the human body worked and how it grew and birthed a child — none of that made sense to her.
-And she certainly didn’t understand the metaphor her mother was trying to convey, that a healed scar could be beautiful too.
+But not by the way the human body worked and how it grew and birthed a child — none of that made sense to her.
+And she certainly didn’t understand the metaphor her mother was trying to convey — that a healed scar could be beautiful, too.

 As she traced her squishy finger along her mother’s scar, she understood that inside her mother, was a space for her.